Thomas Arne was an eighteenth century composer

 1755: He separated from his wife who he claimed had mad passions and left for London whilst leaving Cecilia in Dublin.
 He signed a contract to allow his wife £40 per year.
 Later in the years he published Eight Sets of Lessons for the Harpsichord, Seven Sonatas for Two Violins and a collection of songs.

-1759: Awarded the degree of Doctor in Music at Oxford University.
+1759: Arne was awarded the degree of Doctor in Music at Oxford University.

-1761: Performs his oratorio “Judith” at Drury Lane Theatre.
+1761: He performs his oratorio “Judith” at Drury Lane Theatre.

 1762: His great success came with his performance of his opera “Artaxerxes the Great” at Covent Garden.